manolo/gwt-polymer-elements/README.md

 ## Notes

+### Java Sources
+  If you want to dive into `.java` sources, we don't maintain generated files, thus you need to download the [vaadin-gwt-polymer-elements-x.x.x-sources.jar](http://repo1.maven.org/maven2/com/vaadin/polymer/vaadin-gwt-polymer-elements/) bundle.
+  Otherwise you might take a look java helper classes and templates look in the [gwt-api-generator](https://github.com/manolo/gwt-api-generator) project.

 ### Importing Web Components
   Before using any component, you have to import the appropriate files.
 But `gwt-polymer-elements` comes with some utilities so as you it would be done automatically.